vcaraulean/vcaraulean.github.io/_posts/2016-03-07-install-and-configure-elasticsearch-in-windows.md

 This will make elasticserch available under machine's site name.
 Example: `http://servername:9200`.

+### Set the heap size
+By default Elasticsearch will reserve 1 GB for it's heap.
+For most installations it's not enough.
+Set it appropriatelly to RAM available on your servers and server load.
+To set the heap size you have to create a system environment variable (more details [here](https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html) here:

+    ES_HEAP_SIZE: 4g

+### Set field data cache size
+If you have data that often changes or becomes obsolete (like log messages) it's useful to [set the field data cache size](https://www.elastic.co/guide/en/elasticsearch/guide/current/_limiting_memory_usage.html)  in your config file:

+    indices.fielddata.cache.size: 40%

 ### (optional) Install web interface for management and monitoring

 Recomended tool: https://github.com/royrusso/elasticsearch-HQ.
 To install, from `{install-path}` run next command: